2rr0r4o3/403-LAB/outstatic/content/pages/home.md

 a threat humanity has never faced before, at the forefront of the world.

+I'm undergraduate student studying the Linux kernel and ecosystem composed of many software based on it, or analysis of vulnerabilities occurring in its individual elements.

-> If you are interested in director here, please refer to "About Me".
+> If you are interested in director here, please refer to [About Me].